 Herbs are simple and easy to grow, needing little in the way of space, attention, or rich soil.
 They need surprisingly little room, so almost any space – from a spot in the garden to the kitchen window sill or a couple of planters off of the back step will work great.

-Included in our handpicked kitchen herb seed collection is the book "Grow 15 Herbs for The Kitchen" by Sheryl L. Felty and the following seven heirloom seed packets:
+Included in our handpicked kitchen herb seed collection is the book "Grow 15 Herbs for The Kitchen" by Sheryl L. Felty and the following six heirloom seed packets:

-- Creeping Thyme (Approx 200 seeds per pack)
+- English Thyme (Approx 100 seeds per pack)

 - Dukat Dill (Approx 100 seeds per pack)

 - Romanesco Fennel (Approx 200 seeds per pack)

 - Giant of Italy Parsley(Approx 100 seeds per pack)

 - Genovese Basil (Approx 50 seeds per pack)